neo4j-examples/neo4j-movies-template/tutorial/MovieAppTutorial.md

 - Start Neo4j, and head over to `http://localhost:7474/browser/`, or start the [Neo4j shell](http://docs.neo4j.org/chunked/stable/shell-starting.html).
 Note that although the shell requires semicolons, they are optional in the pretty web browser console

 - Make sure you got the correct directory path with the test query below (but replace with your own path for `PATH_TO_CSV`).
-Since this tutorial assumes you're running Neo4j locally, your `PATH_TO_CSV` should look something like `file:/` + `path from root to csv folder/` + `filename.csv`.This query uses the _Movie_ data set's `genre_nodes.csv` as an example.
-The query returns the raw data stored in the said file.
-Note that this query only reads the .csv file; the command doesn't import any data into the database yet
+Since this tutorial assumes you're running Neo4j locally, your `PATH_TO_CSV` should look something like `file:/` + `path from root to csv folder/` + `filename.csv`.
+This sample query uses the _Movie_ data set's `genre_nodes.csv` as an example.
+The test query returns the raw data stored in the said file.
+Note that this query only reads the .csv file; it doesn't import any data into the database yet:

 ```
 LOAD CSV WITH HEADERS